zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,023.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-When you do, you c an become a member of ESL Podcast – and after that, download the Learning  Guide for this episode.
+When you do, you can become a member of ESL Podcast – and after that, download the Learning  Guide for this episode.
 Are you on Twitter?
 Hey, so are we!
 You can follow us a t @eslpod.

 This dialogue is between Richard and Elizabeth abou t acting – the ability, which I do not have, to performing in a play, a movie, or a  television show, or a podcast.
 Let’s get started.

 [start of dialogue]

 Richard: It’s 6:30 a.m. on Saturday morning.
-Why ar e you banging those pots and pans?
+Why are you banging those pots and pans?

 Elizabeth: I have an audition coming up and I’m reh earsing.